patKilcullen/Balderdash/NOTES.md

 LAST UPDATE: Changed associations which required changing games api and probbaly other apis

 WHAT TO DO:
-get all users games=> do this in api or thunk?
+get all users games=> do this in api or thunk? (can now do it through user...)
-!!!!!ASSOCAITION STILL MAY BE WRONG!!! can;t find all users through game like before(with old association commentee out)so.. need to set it up so game have multip users and one owner maye be accessible through scores???
+GET all users of a game who have not been accepted(right now it's null in db, but could probably just be false and owner either turns to true or delets).
+CAn either get all user on the front end with filter, or in a thunk, or in an API.... maybe api is the best??
-HOWEVER>>>>> logging the user gets games!!!!!!!!!!!!!!!!!
+ALL GAMES line 87.... getting only accepted games to render.

 get public games